moj-analytical-services/dbtools/README.md

 #### Under The Hood

 When you run a query in SQL against our databases you are using Athena.
 When Athena produces the output of an SQL query it is always written to a location in S3 as a csv. dbtools defines the S3 location based on your AWS role.
-It will write the output CSV into a folder only you have read/write access to and then read it in using `s3tools`.
+It will write the output CSV into a folder only you have read/write access to, and then read it in using `s3tools`.
 Once the data has been read into a dataframe dbtools will delete the CSV from your folder.

 **Note:** dbtools requires you to have the StandardDatabaseAccess group policy attached.
 If you want to use dbtools please ask the data engineering team (on slack ideally via the #analytical_platform channel).

 #### Changelog:

+## 2.0.3 - 2020-04-29

+- Automatically install `pydbtools` to your environment on install

 ## 2.0.2 - 2019-06-14